Recipes for Kitchen Power Savings

 Sometimes, we take these appliances for granted.
 If they’re ‘working’ that’s all that matters.
 Nothing can be further from the truth.
 You may be paying more for those home cooked meals than you think depending on the age and type of stove you have.

-Here’s a guide to help you get more value out of your home cooking.
+Get more value out of your home cooking

 - Gas burners with electric ignition use half the energy of burners with gas pilot lights.